 The development of intelligence is affected by the development of cognitive abilities.
-Cognitive abilities continue to develop in line with the educational process that they take and their physical development.
-Subsequent cognitive development is managing or regulating cognitive abilities to respond to each situation or problem.
+Cognitive abilities continue to develop in line with the educational process take that they and their physical development.
+Subsequent cognitive develop-ment is managing or regulating cognitive abilities to respond to each situation or problem.
 Cognitive aspects certainly do not run individually but must be controlled by each individual.
 Thus, an important person has an awareness of the ability to regulate their thinking abilities if they want to use their cognitive abilities (Flavell, 1979).